icelary/kirk/songs.md

 > The day a single shot rang out
 > And a bullet paused the Earth

+## The Fight - by KillWill

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/UoKKBlOVDKU?disablekb=1" allow="fullscreen"></iframe>

+Released: September 19, 2025

+> The media be claiming he's a fascist spreading hate
+> So y'all get violent when you know that you can't debate

 ## How Dare They - by Diesel

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/YcyKR0SzCtA?disablekb=1" allow="fullscreen"></iframe>